 Or, for a really unusual booze gift, choose a Clear Creek Distillery Douglas Fir Eau de Vie ($46, 375ml).
 I can vouch for the stuff – it’s smooth and crisp and tastes exactly like a freshly-hewn Christmas tree!

-A Scotch book such as Michael Jackson’s (no, not that one) seminal Michael Jackson’s Complete Guide to Single Malt Scotch is another great gift, as is a set of Glencairn Whisky Glasses.
+As far as coffee table books with excellent photography and actually useful information go The World Atlas of Whisky by Dave Broom can’t be beat.
+Another great idea is a set of Glencairn Whisky Glasses.
 If you’re gifting bourbon, I like to gift a bottle with a pair of simple, inexpensive rocks (double or old fashioned) glasses since that’s how I drink rye and bourbon.